FERMENTED SKINCARE 101

-Fermentation is a slow conversion process during which ingredients are broken down into smaller molecules through the use of other microorganisms.
-It is a series of reactions that convert sugars to other substances (i.e. grapes to wine, one of our favs!)
-Fermentation is also the process behind Korea’s staple food, kimchi (fermented cabbage).
+Fermentation is a process during which ingredients are broken down into smaller molecules.
+Think of it as a series of reactions that convert sugars to other substances (i.e. grapes to wine, one of our favs!)
+Fermentation is also the process behind Korea’s staple food, kimchi (which is a type of fermented cabbage).

-Because fermentation breaks ingredients into smaller molecules, when fermented ingredients are used in skincare, the skin is able to more easily and effectively absorb them.
+Because fermentation breaks ingredients into smaller molecules, the skin is able to more easily and effectively absorb them.
 Popular K-Beauty ferments include fruits, herbs, rose flowers and yeast.

 Fermented skincare offers several benefits:

-First, the fermentation process that breaks the ingredients down into smaller molecules assists the ingredients in the products to be better absorbed by the skin.
+- First, the fermentation process assists the ingredients to be better absorbed by the skin;

-Second, it reduces the risk of irritation by neutralising toxic substances like metals and pesticides that are found in the raw ingredients.
-The fermentation process also skips the use of preservatives, which is good news for those suffering from irritated skin.
+- Second, it reduces the risk of irritation.
+This is because fermentation neuralises toxic substances like metals and pesticides, which are found in raw ingredients.
+The fermentation process also skips preservatives, which is good for those suffering from irritated skin.

-Finally, fermented products are also loaded with natural anti-oxidants and anti-inflammatories, which can assist in increasing the natural turnover rate of skin cells, which in turn aids to slow the ageing process.
+- Finally, fermented products are loaded with natural anti-oxidants and anti-inflammatories.
+This can assist in increasing the natural turnover rate of skin cells, which in turn aids to slow the ageing process.